-I was fortunate enough to purchase a new Briggs and Stratton 5500 Storm Responder at the last minute (another story) and I would hate to think where my family (with 2 young children) would be if I had no generator during a long power outage (we lost power for 14 days).
+Although I was fortunate enough to purchase a new Briggs and Stratton 5500 Storm Responder at the last minute (another story) and I would hate to think how my family would have been negatively impacted if I did not have a generator during a long power outage (we lost power for 14 days).

-While my new generator was up and running, I spent some time posting some questions and researching my problem using Google.
-I was able to get my old generator to work with some simple fixes so I thought I would share that information in case you need it.
+While my new generator was up and running, I searched the internet was able to get my Generac generator to work with some simple fixes so I thought I would share that information in case you need it.